 However, a student's diploma or transcript may be withheld until the student pays for any school property that has been lost or willfully damaged.
 Upon payment for damages, or the equivalency through voluntary work, the diploma or transcript will be released.
-When the damages or fines do not exceed \$100, the student or his/her parents will have the right to an appeal using the same process as used for short-term suspension as defined in Policy 3241, Classroom Management, Corrective Actions or Punishments.
-When damages are in excess of \$100, the appeal process for long-term suspension as defined in Policy 3241, Classroom Management and Corrective Actions or Punishments-will apply.
+When the damages or fines do not exceed \$100, the student or his/her parents will have the right to an appeal using the same process as used for short-term suspension as defined in Policy 3241, Classroom Management and Corrective Actions.
+When damages are in excess of \$100, the appeal process for long-term suspension as defined in Policy 3241, Classroom Management and Corrective Actions will apply.